altunenes/sorceress/docs/explanations of illusions.md

 ![myimagee.png](./assets/1631018314614-myimagee.png)

-Well at first time it seems a little bit confusing but in their experiments, Bruno et al. (1997) have shown their participants first the shapes that you've seen on the left then the shapes on the right have shown.
-In this experiment, participants needed to decide quickly as much as possible whether is it the same or not with the previous shape that they had shown.
-Results have shown that participants were fast and found it easy to say that the two shapes were the same in the top situation.
-But they were very slow in the other scenario (It's still the same!).
+In a study conducted by Bruno et al. (1997), participants were shown two sets of shapes.
+In the first set, the shapes were the same, while in the second set, the shapes were slightly different.
+Participants were asked to quickly determine whether the shapes were the same or not.
+The results showed that participants were able to quickly and easily identify the matching shapes in the first set, but were much slower in identifying the matching shapes in the second set.

 ## 8- dolboeuf